rust-secure-code/cargo-supply-chain/Readme.md

 will only include dependencies that are used when compiling for `x86_64-unknown-linux-gnu` and ignore crates that are not used on this platform (e.g. `winapi`, `web-sys`).

-See `cargo metadata --help` for more info.
+See `cargo metadata --help` for a list of flags it supports.

 ## License